CHRIS BECKETT, POET & TRANSLATOR

 and the boy scrubbing his arms

-to sing this elegiac
+to beat this elegiac

 drum roll